 In addition, we recommend that you inform the Europe-Colorado Program Assistant (Brittany.firstname.lastname@example.org) of your intent to apply, so that she can provide guidance on your application.
 We will also monitor your application and encourage the Graduate Admissions Committee of your intended degree program to give it full consideration.

 Applicants accepted into a graduate program will be considered for Teaching Assistantships and Research Assistantships.
 These assistantships provide stipends of about $2,500 per month, as well as payment of tuition and insurance.
+For admitted and qualified Catalan students, there are Balsells Fellowships available to provide a portion of the funding, due to a generous gift in honor of Pete Balsells from Kaman Corporation, which purchased Bal Seal Engineering in 2020.
 Students whose intended final degree is the PhD are given preferential consideration for assistantships.
 Thus, we encourage you to apply for the PhD degree, even if you do not yet have a master’s degree and intend to obtain it on the way to the PhD degree.